Keyword Analysis & Research: desert

 https://www.britannica.com/science/desert

-WebOct 30, 2023 · Desert, any large, extremely dry area of land with sparse vegetation.
-It is one of Earth’s major types of ecosystems, supporting a community of plants and animals specially adapted to the harsh environment.
-In deserts, trees are usually absent, and shrubs or herbaceous plants provide only very incomplete ground cover.
+WebFeb 18, 2024 · desert, any large, extremely dry area of land with sparse vegetation.
+It is one of Earth’s major types of ecosystems, supporting a community of distinctive plants and animals specially adapted to the harsh environment.
+For a list of selected deserts of the world, see below.
+Simpson Desert, central Australia.

 -